jslopezgithub/js-exercises/week-4-practise/level-2/CODEWARS.md

 Complete the following CodeWars exercises.
-Go to the webpages below and follow the instructions there.
+Go to the webpage below and follow the instructions there.

 Click "ATTEMPT" to test your solution.